Chaitanya1130/task2/README.md

     ```

 - **Step 4 : Build the Docker Image**
-    -Build it with the command:
+    - Build it with the command:
     ```bash
-        docker build -t your_app_name:latest .
+        docker build -t your_app_name:latest
     ```
 - **Step 5: Run the Docker Container**
-    -Run it with the command:
+    - Run it with the command:
     '''bash
         docker run -d -p host_port:container_port --name your_container_name your_app_name:latest
     '''
-    -You can also define the env variables (--env-file .env).
+    - You can also define the env variables (--env-file .env).

 - **Step 6 : Testing locally in `Postman`**
-    -From the local url i.e http://localhost:8000/.. we can test our application and check if it is working properly
+    - From the local url i.e http://localhost:8000/.. we can test our application and check if it is working properly
-    -The routes must match the exact paths for testing locally as mentioned below:
+    - The routes must match the exact paths for testing locally as mentioned below:
         -http://localhost:8000/text/changetoUpperCase
         -http://localhost:8000/text/changetoLowerCase
         -http://localhost:8000/text/reverseText